 - Stay calm - Push the emergency phone button in the lift/elevator this will signal the failure directly to the lift alarm monitoring company.
-Follow the instructions on the control panel of the phone - Call your location to Campus Security (Unisafe) or Property Services if possible to do so - Do not try to open the lift doors or climb out - Wait for the arrival of the lift company staff or Property Services.
+Follow the instructions on the control panel of the phone - Call Security or Property Services if possible to do so - Do not try to open the lift doors or climb out - Wait for the arrival of the lift company staff.